 • A package containing an information statement and annual report, but no proxy card.

 When you’re deciding whether to invest in a stock, one thing you may want to look for is any news regarding previous shareholder meetings.
-You can find out more about what shareholders have voted on in the past, and the specifics about how shareholder voting works with that company.
+You can find out more about what shareholders have voted on in the past, and the specifics about how shareholder voting works with that company, in order to make the best choices about how you might decide to cast your votes.

 SoFi puts all of your investment information in one easy-to-use platform.
-There are zero fees for transactions and platform use, and you don’t need much money to get started buying stocks.
-If you have questions the SoFi team can offer personalized investment advice.
+There are no SoFi management fees, and you don’t need much money to get started buying stocks.
+You can even buy partial shares.
+If you have questions, the SoFi team can offer complimentary, personalized investment advice.